m-ab-s/aom/examples/cnn_restore/cnn_restore_README.txt

 The utility produced by the source above is cnn_restore_y4m, which can be used to restore the y-channel of an input y4m video.
-Currently the models supported are meant to be used after down-compress-up processing where the down/up ratio is one of {2:1, 3:2, 4:3, 5:4, 6:5, 7:6}.
+Currently the models supported are meant to be used after down-compress-up processing where the down/up ratio is one of {2:1, 3:2, 4:3, 5:4}.
 Further for each ratio three compression levels are supported:
-{no compression, light compression, heavy compression}.
-Thus a total of 18 models can be used.
+{light compression, medium compression, heavy compression}.
+In addition for each ratio-conpression pair, two separate models are used for inter frames and intra-only frames.
+Thus a total of 24 models are used.

 Usage:
   ./cnn_restore_y4m